 We may collect and process your personal data for a number of reasons.
 These reasons include:

 - so that we may comply with any legal obligation we have;

 - in order to comply with our duties and exercising our rights under a contract with you;

 - the pursuit of our legitimate interests (as set out below); or

 - where you have consented to the processing.

 This includes, but is not limited to, information you (or a joint purchaser and/or owner) provides:

-- when you/they contact us in person, on our website, over the telephone, by e-mail or by post;
+- when you/they contact us in person, on our website, over the telephone, by e-mail, by post or via our App;

 - at the time of reserving a property to purchase from us;

 - at the time of purchasing options and extras from us;